 Berlin, since the reunification again Germany’s capital, is also a city-state and located in the middle of Brandenburg.

 Germany borders nine countries: Poland, Czechia, Austria, Switzerland, France, Belgium, Luxemburg, the Netherlands, and Denmark.

-With these neighbors, it actually forms unbelievable seven trijunctions, i. e. tri-border-regions!
+With these neighbors, it actually forms unbelievably seven trijunctions, i. e. tri-border-regions!

-My favorite one, by the way, is the one of Germany with Switzerland and France.
+My favorite one, by the way, is the one between Germany, Switzerland, and France.
 Not only can you cross borders walking or on public transport.
 You can also choose in which country you set foot right at the airport by walking through the respective exit.